Google Summer of Code (GSoC) students: start here.

 - Extremely simple but powerful ImageInput and ImageOutput APIs for reading and writing 2D images that is format agnostic -- that is, a "client app" doesn't need to know the details about any particular image file formats.
 Specific formats are implemented by DLL/DSO plugins.

-- Format plugins for TIFF, JPEG/JFIF, OpenEXR, PNG, HDR/RGBE, Targa, JPEG-2000, DPX, Cineon, FITS, BMP, ICO, RMan Zfile, Softimage PIC, DDS, SGI, Maya IFF, PNM/PPM/PGM/PBM, Field3d, WebP, Photoshop PSD, Wavefront RLA.
+- Format plugins for TIFF, JPEG/JFIF, OpenEXR, PNG, HDR/RGBE, Targa, JPEG-2000, DPX, Cineon, FITS, BMP, ICO, RMan Zfile, Softimage PIC, DDS, SGI, Maya IFF, PNM/PPM/PGM/PBM, Field3d, WebP, Photoshop PSD, Wavefront RLA, various camera RAW formats, and a variety of movie file formats.
 More coming!
 The plugins are really good at understanding all the strange corners of the image formats, and are very careful about preserving image metadata (including Exif, GPS, and IPTC data).

 - An ImageCache class that transparently manages a cache so that it can access truly vast amounts of image data (thousands of image files totaling hundreds of GB) very efficiently using only a tiny amount (tens of megabytes at most) of runtime memory.
 Additionally, a TextureSystem class provides filtered MIP-map texture lookups, atop the nice caching behavior of ImageCache.

-- Several image tools based on these classes, including iinfo (print detailed info about images), iconvert (convert among formats, data types, or modify metadata), idiff (compare images),igrep (search images for matching metadata), and oiiotool (Swiss army knife tool that does practically everything).
+- Several image tools based on these classes, including oiiotool (Swiss army knife command line tool that does practically all image processing and conversion), iinfo (print detailed info about images), iconvert (convert among formats, data types, or modify metadata), idiff (compare images), igrep (search images for matching metadata), and iv (image viewer).
 Because these tools are based on ImageInput/ImageOutput, they work with any image formats for which ImageIO plugins are available.

 - Supported on Linux, OS X, Windows, and FreeBSD.